dusanssavic/poll-app/backend/api/README.md

 When adding or modifying API endpoints:

-1. Update `openapi.yaml` (source of truth)
+1. Update `openapi.json` (source of truth)
-2. Update `openapi.json` to match
-3. Regenerate backend types: `cd backend && make generate-api`
+2. Regenerate backend types: `cd backend && make generate-api`
-4. Regenerate frontend client: `cd frontend && npm run generate-api`
+3. Regenerate frontend client: `cd frontend && npm run generate-api`
-5. Update code that uses the API
+4. Update code that uses the API

 **Note:** Generated files are in `.gitignore` and should be regenerated on each machine.